pizzaemoji/pizzaemoji/README.md

 - 👋 Hi, I’m Brandon (@pizzaemoji)
 - 👀 I’m interested in HTML, SQL, Swift
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning C and SQL
 - ⛺️ When I'm not doing computer stuff, I like to camp, hike, and be outdoors
 - 📫 brandon@pizzaemoji.net